-Now it turns out that cell reception in this part of the country is terrible and google maps was almost completely useless even when we did have reception.
+Now it turns out that cell reception in this part of the country is terrible and Google Maps was almost completely useless even when we did have reception.
 Between navigation and some rather crazy dirt roads, finding the ruins took a couple hours longer than expected but it was worth it anyways.
 The complex consists of a ruined Caravanserai, Turkish Bath, and a number of graves.
 The roof of the Caravanserai is absolutely terrifying with quite a few sections of the roof collapsed and a number of others on the verge of collapse!
-Someone had left a bottle of coke on the roof so I moved it to a low spot to keep it out of the pictures.
-Apparently, there was a hole there covered by the grass and the bottle slipped though, fell 15 feet to the rocks inside, and exploded below!
+Someone had left a bottle of Coke on the roof so I moved it to a low spot to keep it out of the pictures.
+Apparently there was a hole there covered by the grass and the bottle slipped though, fell 15 feet to the rocks inside, and exploded below!

 That night we went to Ali Paşa Hamamı, a Turkish Bath in the city centre of Çorum, for a scrub.
 The hamam was one of the best that we’ve been to yet.
-While much of it was original anything that was restored was done to original styles and designs and was the best maintained Turkish Baths that I’ve been to.
+While much of it was original anything that was restored was done in keeping with original styles and designs, and was the best maintained Turkish Bath that I’ve been to.
 I think the main factor is that the hamam is still a much more normal thing for people in this region.
 It was the busiest Turkish Bath I’ve been to at any given time of day.
 We also saw three other baths in the province all of which were well maintained and busy.
 If you happen to go to Çorum this is probably your best chance to visit a high quality, yet totally non-touristic Turkish Bath!

 The next morning we set off early to see a Roman era dam that was being excavated just on the edge of the tiny village of Örükaya.
 Later we were met by the mayor who told us about the dig and the hopes they as a village had that it would soon bring in some much needed tourist money.
-We went back into the village with him and had tea with him and another local. Örükaya, like most remote farming villages, is shrinking and losing all their young people who leave looking for better jobs, education, and a more comfortable lifestyle. Örükaya, like most villages in this region facing the same issue is ringed by abandoned houses in varying stages of collapse as the neglected mudbrick slowly melts.
+We went back into the village with him to have tea with him and another local. Örükaya, like most remote farming villages, is shrinking and losing all their young people who leave looking for better jobs, education, and a more comfortable lifestyle. Örükaya, like most villages in this region facing the same issue, is ringed by abandoned houses in varying stages of collapse as the neglected mudbrick slowly melts.

 While we knew there was way too much to ever hope to see in one trip to Çorum we had to visit at least one of the major Hittite sites!
 So after the Roman Dam and a few rounds of tea we went to the nearby Hittite excavations of Alacahöyük and the Hittite era dam that has been in use for around 3300 years!
 The dam was closed but a local had given us a tip and we found the gap in the fence to take a look around.
 The rule in Turkey seems to be that if you don’t have to climb the fence then you can feel free to go in.

 After a rather poor sleep back in the city that night (there was a wedding being hosted at our hotel that went into the night.
-Once it ended I assume they started cleaning up though it just sounded like they were rolling metal tubes down the stairs) we went north to the rather stunning looking Kapılıkaya (Meaning rock with a door).
-While it looks like a door in the rock its actually a roughly cube shaped tomb carved out of the mountainside with a sort of porch in front of it.
+Once it ended I assume they started cleaning up though it just sounded like they were rolling metal tubes down the stairs) we went north to the rather stunning Kapılıkaya (meaning rock with a door).
+While it looks like a door in the rock it’s actually a roughly cube shaped tomb carved out of the mountainside with a sort of porch in front of it.
 To get to it we were yet again forced to put that scratch insurance to the test as we drove down tiny dirt roads overgrown with blackberries and the odd boulder jutting into our path.
 As you can see it was an absolutely astounding sight!

-Somehow another four-day trip had flown by us and it was time to start closing up.
-We went into the city to visit a friend, bought some of the famous Çorum leblebi as gifts for when we got back to Istanbul and made our way back to Samsun.
+Somehow another four-day trip had flown by us and it was time to start finishing up.
+We went into the city to visit a friend, bought some of the famous Çorum leblebi (roasted chickpeas) as gifts for when we got back to Istanbul and made our way back to Samsun.
 We had a few minutes to spare before our flight so we headed to the beach to check out some boats I had seen pulled onto the sand when we first landed.
 Just as we got there the storm clouds that had been threatening all day turned and twisted into fantastical shapes putting on an awesome farewell show to wrap up our trip!